Front matter

 ---

-Both posts have the variable language_reference set to world so that they can be easily related with each other.
+Both posts have the variable language_reference set to world so that they can be easily related to each other.

 Data files